-We can only surmise the laws of primogeniture were that women could not keep property.
-As such Stonyhurst would go to a male bloodline descendant of the original grantee, in this case the choice on the part of the sisters was their cousin at the time, the first John de Bailey, great grandfather of the first Richard Shireburne.
-At least that is what the deed would indicate according the the Coucher Book of Whalley.
-That first John Bailey who died in 1372 was a great, great grandson of Otto de Mitton the paternal founder of the extended Bailey family scions of Otto’s family the de Mittons.
+We can only surmise the laws of primogeniture were that women could not keep the property.
+As such Stonyhurst would go to a male bloodline descendant of the original grantee, in this case, the choice on the part of the sisters was their cousin at the time, the first John de Bailey, great grandfather of the first Richard Shireburne.
+At least that is what the deed would indicate according too the Coucher Book of Whalley.
+That first John Bailey who died in 1372 was a great, great-grandson of Otto de Mitton the paternal founder of the extended Bailey family scions of Otto’s family the de Mittons.

 Sir Richard Shireburne Patriarch

-Thus the Shireburne`s legitimately trace their paternal roots to Ralph the Red, the founder of Mytton Church.
-It is why the Shireburne effigies are at the families ancestral Anglican Mytton Church and not at the families Catholic chapel at Stonyhurst.
+Thus the Shireburne’s legitimately traced their paternal roots to Ralph the Red, the founder of Mytton Church.
+It is why the Shireburne effigies are at the family’s ancestral Anglican Mytton Church and not at the family’s Catholic chapel at Stonyhurst.
 It also explains why the coat of arms is a combined Bailey-Shireburne at Shireburne Chapel at Mytton Church in Great Mitton.
-All Shireburne family baptisms, weddings and deaths were always conducted at their ancestral Anglican Mytton Church even though the family remained prominent Catholics after Henry the 8ths. reign.
+All Shireburne family baptisms, weddings, and deaths were always conducted at their ancestral Anglican Mytton Church even though the family remained prominent Catholics after Henry the 8ths. reign.

 The Bailey to Shireburne successor direct bloodline from Ralph the Red became ended with the death of Nicolas Shireburne .
 The last Shireburne of that line to hold Stonyhurst was his daughter the 8th. dowager Duchess of Norfolk, Margarete Marie Shireburn who died in 1753.
 She is entombed at Mytton Church (with others of her immediate family).
 Marie had no children with the 8th, Duke of Norfolk and was left a widower early on and remained the dowager Duchess of Norfolk until her death.